kasv-p/SOI-ML/README.md

 pip install -r requirements.txt
 ```

-6. Once the setup is complete, the web-app can be opened by executing a python script named app.py and application can be seen on port 5000 with the url _loalhost_ **_[Port 5000](http://localhost:500)_**.
+6. Once the setup is complete, the web-app can be opened by executing a python script named app.py using the command `python app.py` and application can be seen on port 5000 with the url _loalhost_ **_[Port 5000](http://localhost:500)_**.
 **Use Ctrl+C inside the terminal to stop.**

 ### Important